nicolalovisotto/Fermentation-controller-NO-PID/README.md

 # Fermentation controller NO PID

-Software designed for complete cooling and heating control in air conditioning systems.
+Software designed for cooling and heating fermentation control in refrigerators and freezers.

 Main components list:
 - NodeMCU ESP-12E